wduquette/molt/README.md

 * Don Porter, for help with TCL parsing
 * rfdonnelly, for the crates.io badge, etc.
 * Coleman McFarland, for improvements to `molt_shell::repl`.
+* dbohdan, for TCL command implementations and advice.
 * Various folks from users.rust-lang.org who have answered my questions:
     * Krishna Sannasi, for help getting `Value` to work with arbitrary user data types
     * Yandros, for pointing me at `OnceCell` and `UnsafeCell`.